kevinjones557/Baseball-LLM/README.md

 ## Outcomes
-Though these responses are far from perfect given the small nature of the models, they do represent the difference between a model that has been geared toward a topic and one that has not.
+Though these responses are far from perfect given the small nature of the model, they do represent the difference between a model that has been geared toward a topic and one that has not.
 The baseball specific model definetly answers baseball questions far better than the general model.
 However, it does lose its genearlity because of its specific finetuning.
 Overall though, both consistently generate grammatically correct content that generally makes sense.